cajus/litra-testbed/README.md

 report.
 If the device supports all sizes, there will be three Collections and the usages would be 0x0701 (short), 0x0702 (long) and 0x0704 (very long.

 The first byte in the payload is the Report ID (17 or 0x11) of the long report.
-So the reports is 20 bytes long and the 0x11 is followed by 19 more bytes.
+So the report is 20 bytes long and the 0x11 is followed by 19 more bytes.

 ### Device ID